Aisha Association for Women and Child Protection

-AISHA Association for Women and Child Protection (AISHA), established in 2009, is an independent Palestinian women organization working to achieve gender integration through economic empowerment and psychosocial support to marginalized groups.
-The organisation works in the Gaza Strip with focus on Gaza City and the North area.
+AISHA Association for Women and Child Protection (AISHA), established in 2009, is an independent Palestinian women's organization working to achieve gender integration through economic empowerment and psychosocial support to marginalized groups.
+The organization works in the Gaza Strip with focus on Gaza City and the Northern area.

-AISHA seeks to protect women and children from violence through raising awareness of relevant psychological, social, legal, and economic issues.
-AISHA also focuses on advocacy, raising awareness of domestic violence, gender equality, and feminist issues to local community leaders and organisations.
-AISHA specifically focuses on women with disabilities and women headed displaced households, children of these women aged 6–12 years and families of women victims of violence, school counsellors, teachers, doctors and psychosocial service providers.
+AISHA seeks to protect and help women and children from violence through raising awareness of relevant psychological, social, legal, and economic issues.
+AISHA also focuses on advocacy, creating and raising awareness of domestic violence, gender equality, and feminist issues among local community leaders and organizations.
+AISHA specifically focuses on women with disabilities and women-headed displaced households, children of these women aged 6–12 years, families of women who are victims of violence, school counselors, teachers, doctors, and psychosocial service providers.

 History

 Between 1996 and 2009, AISHA operated under the name "Women Empowerment Program (WEP)" as the women department within the Gaza Community Mental Health Program (GCHMP).

 Given the expanding scope of the GCHMP, a restructuring process took place by which the WEP evolved into an independent organization, AISHA.
 AISHA was under the administrative and financial umbrella of GCMHP until December 31, 2010.

 On Wednesday, 16 January 2013, the Gaza city head office of the association was the subject of a break-in by unknown assailants.

 Projects

-Empowerment of Violated Women, and those at Risk
+Empowerment of Violated Women and those at Risk

-AISA's first project was implemented from April to December of 2011.
-It provided vocational training for seventy women in sewing, beauty services, ceramics, knitting and video.
+AISA's first project was implemented from April to December 2011.
+It provided vocational training for seventy women in sewing, beauty services, ceramics, knitting, and video.
 As part of the project, the beneficiaries received psycho-support.